wp-plugins/wp-performance-pack/readme.txt

 Dynamic image resizing is based on [Dynamic Image Resizer](http://wordpress.org/plugins/dynamic-image-resizer/) but uses a different method to serve intermediate images.
 Insted of using WordPress' 404 handler, it redirects requests to (not existing) intermediate images to a special PHP file which uses SHORTINIT to only load a minimum of necessary PHP code to improve performance.
 Redirection is done via htaccess.
 If the requested file does exists it is served directly.

 Images don't get resized on upload.
 Instead only the meta data for the resized images is created.
 Instead the actual images are created on demand.
 When requested WPPP checks first if the full size version of the requested image exists in the database.
-If it does, it is checked if the requested image size corresponds to a registered image size (either one of the default sizes "thumb", "medium" or "large" or any by themes or plugins registered sizes).
+If it does, it is checked if the requested image size corresponds to a registered image size (either one of the default sizes "thumbnail", "medium" or "large" or any by themes or plugins registered sizes).
 This check also tells WPPP if to crop the image while resizing.
 Only if this check passes the intermediate image is then created.
 This prevents unwanted creation of thumbnails.

 == Changelog ==

+= 1.4 =

+* [jit] wordpress 3.8.3 included
+* [dynimg] use exif thumbnails for thumbail images, requires exif extension
+* [dynimg] check for pretty permalinks and regenrate thumbnails
+* [general] misc. ui changes

 = 1.3.1 =